 Primary Care Toolkit (PDF)

-In the health care resources section of this website you will find more tools and information for family and caregivers, persons with developmental disabilities and health care providers.
+In the health care resources section of this website you will find more tools and information for people with developmental disabilities and caregivers, as well as clinicians and service providers.
 These tools will help communicating important information in a health care setting.
 They also include information about health and developmental disabilities, and provide best practice tips for health care providers.